 with Benjamin Powell · Public Choice, 2025

-Does emigration improve or erode economic institutions in origin countries?
-Drawing on public choice theory and Hirschman’s exit-voice framework, this paper identifies four channels: the absence channel (dissatisfied citizens leave, shifting the median voter toward the status quo), the prospect channel (governments reform to retain mobile citizens), the diaspora channel (emigrants transmit liberal norms back home), and the return channel (returnees bring human capital and new ideas).
-These channels predict an inverted-U: moderate emigration improves institutions, but extreme levels deplete human capital and civic participation.
+Drawing on public choice theory and Hirschman’s exit-voice framework, this paper identifies four channels through which emigration affects origin-country institutions: the absence channel, the prospect channel, the diaspora channel, and the return channel.
+These predict an inverted-U: moderate emigration improves institutions, but extreme levels deplete human capital and civic participation.

 We test this using panel data on emigration from 132 countries to 20 OECD destinations (1980-2010) and the Economic Freedom of the World (EFW) index.
-Specifications include two-way fixed effects, quadratic terms, skill-specific disaggregation, and instrumental variables.
+Specifications include two-way fixed effects, quadratic terms, and skill-specific disaggregation.

 Medium- and high-skill emigrant stocks drive the result.
 High-skill emigration never turns negative within the observed range, suggesting persistent institutional spillovers.
-Contemporaneous flows show no significant effect, and IV estimates confirm that the negative OLS association for high-skill flows reflects reverse causality.
 The policy implication: allowing greater emigration from low-freedom countries could promote development through institutional improvement, a channel that adds to the already large estimated gains from freer migration.

 Economic Affairs, 45(3), 509-521, 2025

 The literature assumes a linear relationship between property rights and entrepreneurship.
 This paper challenges that assumption, proposing and testing a U-shaped (nonlinear) relationship.
-The logic: at low levels of property rights, necessity-driven entrepreneurship dominates as people start businesses out of survival.
-As institutions improve, formal jobs absorb this activity and total entrepreneurship declines.
+At low levels, necessity-driven entrepreneurship dominates.
+As institutions improve, formal jobs absorb this activity.
 Beyond a threshold, opportunity-driven entrepreneurship accelerates and total activity rises again.

 The empirical analysis uses panel data from the Global Entrepreneurship Monitor across 90 countries (2004-2018, 822 observations), paired with the Fraser Institute’s Legal System and Property Rights sub-index.
 The baseline is a random-effects panel regression of TEA on property rights and its square, controlling for GDP per capita, GDP growth, unemployment, and population growth.